What to Do if You Think Your Teenager Is Depressed

 Accentuate the positive

-Helping kids get treatment
+Helping kids with depression get treatment

 Some teens will want to go to therapy when you ask them and some won’t.
 For those who are resistant, know that they aren’t going to suddenly open up to the idea of therapy (or to you) quickly, but you can help guide them towards treatment by opening the door and then waiting patiently for them to walk through it.

 Many teens with depression benefit from medication, such as an anti-depressant.
 While therapy alone may be effective with mild to moderate depression, the best results are usually gained with a combination of medication and therapy.
-If medication is a consideration, it is strongly recommended that you make an appointment with a board certified child and adolescent psychiatrist (rather than a general physician) for a consultation.
+If depression medication is a consideration, it is strongly recommended that you make an appointment with a board certified child and adolescent psychiatrist (rather than a general physician) for a consultation.

-Why treatment might not be working
+Why depression treatment might not be working

 Taking care of yourself